daostack/arc.js_legacy/README.md

 ## Using the Arc Contracts

 Arc.js wraps every Arc contract in a JavaScript "wrapper" class.
-Every wrapper class inherits from `ExtendTruffleContract` which provides a common set of functions in addition to all of the functions implemented by the specific Arc contract being wrapped.
+Every wrapper class inherits from `ContractWrapperBase` which provides a common set of functions in addition to all of the functions implemented by the specific Arc contract being wrapped.

 ### Categories of Arc Contracts
 Arc contracts and associated Arc.js contract wrapper classes can be categorized as follows: